 The Brothers Vineyard is an 11 acre Cabernet Sauvignon vineyard located on a relatively flat plateau at the top of the first row of mountains on the east side of the Napa Valley.
 The elevation ranges from approximately 800 to 850 feet.
 The soil is a remarkably uniform volcanic rhyolite.
 The Brothers' was replanted in 2011 with three Cabernet Sauvignon clones: Clone 337 (Entav Clone 15), Clone 191, and Clone 169.
 All of the new vines in The Brothers Vineyard are on 420A rootstock – some as field grafts and some as nursery benchgrafts.

 We call the western portion of the Brothers Vineyard “Palomino Hill.”
 One of the two highest points on the property, we named the hill for the variety of grape reportedly growing there when the family came to the property in 1955.
-(With genetic testing 50 years in the future, we were never able to determine whether the variety was Palomino or the very similar Chasselas.)
+(With genetic testing then some 50 years in the future, we were never able to determine whether the variety was Palomino or the very similar Chasselas.)
 Palomino Hill has been producing premium wine grapes for over 130 years and has proven itself to be the best terroir on the property for Cabernet Sauvignon.

 Wayne Snowden replanted the eastern portion of The Brothers Vineyard to Cabernet Sauvignon in the early 1960s.
 He procured his grafting budwood from Nathan Fay, whose new vineyard in the Stags Leap District was winning attention as the first significant new planting of Cabernet Sauvignon in the Napa Valley in a number of years.
 Wayne's eastern replant of The Brothers Vineyard was the first time Cabernet Sauvignon had been planted on the Snowden Ranch.